thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-odd-moves.md

 ---
 weight: 9
-title: "Special Moves"
+title: "odd moves"
 ---

-# Special Moves
+# odd moves: special abilities and skills

+When you create your character, choose 2 Odd Moves.

-## Song of Silence
+## song of silence

-When you are **Kind**, you may look at what is really going on below, and create space for someone to air their burdens and help tend them.
+With a **kind** approach, you may look at what is going on below to create space for someone to air their burdens and help tend them.

-On a solid hit, **lighten their Burdens**;
+On a solid hit, **make one of their burdens lighter**;

-On a messy hit, ask out loud, “Is there a way to heal or ease ___?“
+On a messy hit, ask out loud, "Is there a way to heal or ease ___?"
+Take +1 Forward if you act on the answer.

 On a miss, **brace yourself**.

-## Well of Wisdom
+## well of wisdom

-When you are **Kind**, you may look into your seemingly endless well of anecdotes in an attempt to reach someone’s heart with a story.
+With a **kind** approach, you may look into your seemingly endless well of anecdotes in an attempt to reach someone’s heart with a story.

 On a solid hit, take +1 forward when interacting with them, or give them +1 forward.

 On a miss, **brace yourself**.

-## Confront
+## confront

-When you are **Brave**, **confront** someone with words or deeds.
+With a **brave** approach, you may **confront** someone with words or deeds.

 On any hit, they must drop everything and deal with you.